Need Help? Give us a call.

 1 (800) 345-3452

 Depending on the structure of your business, changing ownership might require different steps.
 Let’s assume your business is an S corporation—a popular structure for small companies with fewer than 100 shareholders.
-Unlike some company formations, where both the business and its owners are required to pay taxes, S corporations have a special tax status with the Internal Revenue Service: income is passed along to individual owners, who pay taxes on their shares.
+Unlike some company formations, where both the business and its owners are required to pay taxes, S corporations have a special tax status with the Internal Revenue Service: Income is passed along to individual owners, who pay taxes on their shares.

 This would be a good situation if, say, your company has three partners, including you, and each has 50 shares and 33% of the company.
 You decide to work full-time at the company and would like a higher ownership stake for your efforts.
-The other two partners agree, but still want to own their original shares.
+The other two partners agree, but you still want to own their original shares.
 So, instead of buying back shares from your partners, your company issues more shares to you.
-Your percentage stake would then increase and the other percentages would decrease.
+Your ownership percentage would then increase and the other percentages would decrease.
 You would have more shares and each of your partners would retain their original 50 shares.

 For example, if you’re buying back shares from your partner, your company would need to get back certificates from both you and your partner, cancel out those certificates, and stamp them as canceled.
 The business would then issue new stock certificates with the correct amount of shares.
 Your company or the transfer authority would update the stock ledger with the new stock certificate numbers, which would list the owner of that certificate, the number of shares owned, and the date of issuance.
+All of this back and forth might seem like a headache, but it will formally record the changed ownership percentages that you and your partners agreed upon.

 Your business most likely is incorporated in your home state—the state where your company is headquartered.
 Once you change your ownership shares, you’ll need to change the original article of incorporation and file this with your state.

-Say, for example, you started your company with a friend or family member, and initially you each contributed an equal amount to start up your business.
+Say, for example, you started your company with a friend or family member, and you each initially contributed an equal amount to start up your business.
 As the company grows, more capital is needed, and you have the money to contribute but your partner does not.
 You decide you want to contribute the funds, but you’d also like a bigger stake in the company to account for your larger monetary investment.

 In this situation, you and your partner each own 50% of the business.
 Up until now, neither of you has been able to afford to leave stable jobs to devote 100% to the growing business.
 Now, however, your personal life will allow you to take a risk, quit your job, and work at the company full-time.
 In order to do this, you’ll want to own more than 50% of the company.

-This is a common scenario with small companies, and a good opportunity to take a percentage of the company shares in exchange for your work.
+This is a common scenario with small companies and a good opportunity to take a percentage of the company shares in exchange for your work.
 For example, say you’re a graphic designer and the company needs new logos.
 You have a valuable skill that doesn’t require that you quit your job, and can instead do some work on the side and get a percentage of the company’s profits.

 Sometimes businesses will opt to shift ownership percentages so that the company can access funds at the best interest rates.
 But this isn’t always a wise way to go, cautions Anna Dodson, partner at Goodwin Procter LLP.